MolefiSefali/MolefiSefali/README.md

  - 👋 Hi, I’m @MolefiSefali
 - 👀 I’m interested in programming
-- 🌱 I’m currently studying computer science and statistics
+- 🌱 I’m currently studying computer science and Mathematics
 - 💞️ I’m looking to collaborate on programming projects
 - 📫 How to reach me 0640396668
 - 😄 Pronouns: he/him